 Components of a Statement of Work quantifiable.
 Note: Good example: Task - Survey 4 classes of 20 students in asthma awareness.
 Each class will answer a 25-question survey that assesses their general knowledge of asthma issues as they relate to public health.
 One reviewer should take up to 1 hour with each class to take the survey and another 2 hours per class to assess the data.
 Deliverable: A 10-hour curriculum for graduate student classes of up to 20 students that addresses issues of deficiencies in public health awareness in asthma prevention and care.
-By reading the tasks and deliverables, the associated costs • 16.2.4 Administration If there are meetings, calls, conferences, or other "soft" deliverables, they should be outlined in the administration portion of the SOW.
+By reading the tasks and deliverables, the associated costs should be easily constructed, aiding in the construction of a detailed Attachment B, Payment Provisions.
+More importantly, in reviewing the deliverables, there should be no question about what is expected of the performing party.
+A SOW may contain many deliverables, but each should be broken down into tasks and products to specify what is expected.
+16.2.4 Administration If there are meetings, calls, conferences, or other "soft" deliverables, they should be outlined in the administration portion of the SOW.
 Any requirement that is not an end product of a specific task, but is required of the performing party, needs to be described in the administration section of the SOW.
-Note: Poor example: The Contractor will be require to give periodic reports of progress during the soybean season with more frequent reports during the height of the season.
+Note: Poor example: The Contractor will be required to give periodic reports of progress during the soybean season with more frequent reports during the height of the season.
 The problem with the above example is it does not specify what needs to be in the reports, what "periodic" or "more frequent" means, and when the "height of the season" is.
 Note: Good example: The Contractor shall be required to give weekly reports consisting of: wind pattern analysis, fungi spore distribution, and potential risk areas.
 During the height of the season, May 15 - July 15, the Contractor may be required to give twice - weekly reports.
 16.2.5 Timeline This section lays out all dates for the project tasks and deliverables.
 Also included are the dates for the administration portion of the SOW.
 16.2.6 Key Elements Between the Needs Statement, Goals of the Agreement, Objectives/Deliverables, Administration, and Timeline